conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 The package's version string is thus not specified anywhere in the package, but encoded in it at install-time.

+For conda-build this means that ``setuptools_scm`` must be included as a ``host`` dependency.
-For conda-build this warrants some attention because the metadata is often not available.
+Additionally, some attention because the metadata is often not available in the sources.
-The are two options to proceed:
+There are two options for how to proceed:

 *   For Python package also available on PyPI:
     Use the PyPi tarball as a source, as it will have the metadata encoded